pypeit/PypeIt/doc/index.rst

    installing
    cookbook

-Most of the docs that follow on this page are for expert users or developers.
+Most of the docs that follow on this main page are for expert users or developers.

 Running PypeIt